 Paul Nyquist MD, MPH, is a full time tenure track faculty who works in the Neurocritical unit and is a member of the Neurocritical care division as well as the cerebrovascular division.
-He is presently an associate professor of Neurology, Anesthesiology & Critical Care Medicine, Neurosurgery, and General Internal Medicine at the Johns Hopkins University School of Medicine.
+He is presently a professor of Neurology, Anesthesiology & Critical Care Medicine, Neurosurgery, and General Internal Medicine at the Johns Hopkins University School of Medicine.
 He is a clinician /researcher with a history of program building who has gained national and international prominence as part of an international community of specialists in the genomics and translational biology of stroke and issues pertaining to critical care.
 He is a recognized translational cerebrovascular researcher focused on systems biology, the genomics of ischemic white matter disease, and brain Injury.
 He is an expert on decompression illness and was a project officer and principal investigator at the Navy Medical Research Institute where he held leadership positions in key human decompression trials and completed important research on the effects of diving on complement activation in human divers.
 He is part of large international genetic consortiums including: the NEUROCHARGE consortium, the International Stroke Genetics Consortium.
 He is a PI in the GeneSTAR group.
 He has participated in many large multi-centered international trials such as the SWISS, IMS3, FAST, and DIAS as a co-investigator or site PI.

 Dr. Nyquist graduated from the University of Michigan’s LSA, honors program in 1986 with distinction in; Zoology/Anthropology, and Psychology, and high honors in Zoology/Anthropology.
 He matriculated to medical school at the George Washington School of Medicine in 1988, where he earned a joint MD and MPH, graduated with distinction and was inducted into Alpha Omega Alpha medical honors society upon graduation.
 During medical school he received a Health Professional Scholarship from the Navy and was inducted into military medical service in the Navy upon graduation.